 - This phase may take several years.

-- It is used to find out more about the side effects and safety of the drug.
+- Phase IV uses feedback from doctors and patients and is used to find out more about the side effects and safety of the drug.

-- It improves understanding of the long term risks and benefits of the treatment.
+- It can improve our understanding of the long-term risks and benefits of the treatment.

-- It shows how well the drug works when it is used more widely.
+- Phase IV also shows how well the new treatment works when it is used more widely.